juxor/afaq/markdown/secH6.md

 H.1.2](secH1.html#sech12) for his public support for this monopoly).

 As noted above, this cycle of resistance and repression was not limited to Petrograd.
-In July 1918, a leading Bolshevik insisted _"that server measures were needed to deal with strikes"_ in Petrograd while in other cities _"harsher forms of repression"_ were used.
+In July 1918, a leading Bolshevik insisted _"that severe measures were needed to deal with strikes"_ in Petrograd while in other cities _"harsher forms of repression"_ were used.
 For example, in Tula, in June 1918, the regime declared _"martial law and arrested the protestors.
 Strikes